elaugier/lpdp/README.md

 ## Summary

-This repository is the source of the new version for the site La Passion des poèmes written in Go
+This repository is the source code of the new version for the site La Passion des poèmes written in Go

 ## API Specification